-Numbered Publications by Jeff Lehmkuhler
+Numbered Publications by Lehmkuhler, Jeff

 ID-258: Weaning Beef Calves

-Les Anderson, Michelle Arnold, Darrh Bullock, Jeff Lehmkuhler | Sep.
-17, 2019 (New)
+Les Anderson, Michelle Arnold, Darrh Bullock, Jeff Lehmkuhler | September 17, 2019 (New)

 Weaning is the process of separating suckling offspring from their dam.
 Weaning is a management procedure applied by the herd manager.
 Cattle are herd animals and their gregarious nature can lead to stress as a result of this separation.
 Managing the weaning process can aid in reducing stress for the animals and livestock managers.